 For example, if you bold one section heading, bold them all.
 Make sure all your bullet points are indented the same amount, and that alignment and spacing throughout is consistent.

 How to Select a Font

-- Select a font from the list at the top of your document before you start writing resume.
+- Select a font from the list at the top of your document before you start writing your resume.

 - Type your resume.